 Is Rakuten Legit?

-Unfortunately, many free things online come with terrible software or other clients that have to be installed on your computer.
+Unfortunately, many free things online come with terrible software or other clients that must be installed on your computer.
 The Ask Toolbar is one of the worst (if you have this installed, uninstall it right away).
 Fortunately, Rakuten doesn’t require you to install anything.
 The exception to this is if you want to use the company’s mobile app, or a browser extension.

 Next up when deciding if something is legitimate, is seeing if you can figure out their angle, or how does Rakuten make money?
 While it is true that there are hundreds of venture capital backed websites and services banging around Silicon Valley without hope of ever earning a dime, giving away money is a tricky proposition if there is no revenue.
 As it turns out, Rakuten has a fairly straightforward business model.